MarioCarreonDavila/Robotic-Tic-Tac-Toe-ESP32/README.md

 # Features
 - Direct and inverse cinematic of the robot to know the positions on the board.
+- SolidWorks design.
 - Webcam used for vision.
 - 3 DC motors with quadrature encoders.
+- Homemade PCB and designed in EasyEDA.
 - PID based motor control.
 - Automated collection and placement using electromagnet.
 - Positioning based on angular movement (degrees to pulses).
-- Programmed using ESP32, Matlab the Arduino framework.
+- Programmed using ESP32, Matlab and the Arduino framework.

 # Technologies
 - ESP32
 - C / C++
 - Matlab
+- SolidWorks
+- EasyEDA
 - Webcam
 - Encoders
 - H-briges